mirror/dd-wrt/src/router/glib20/libglib/docs/macros.md

 Quite a bit of additional debugging code is compiled into GLib when this macro is defined, and since it is a globally visible define, third-party code may be affected by it similarly to `G_DISABLE_ASSERT`.

+Some of these checks can be relatively expensive at runtime, as they affect every GObject type cast.
+Distributions are recommended to disable `G_ENABLE_DEBUG` in stable release builds.

 The additional code executed/compiled for this macro currently includes the following, but this is not an exhaustive list: